AdamLanglois/AdamLanglois/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working at TopGolf in Virginia Beach.
+- 🔭 I’m currently working at TopGolf in Virginia Beach
-- 🌱 I’m currently C++, Python, and JavaScript.
+- 🌱 I’m currently C++, Python, and JavaScript
-- 👯 I’m looking to collaborate any open source projects that need help.
+- 👯 I’m looking to collaborate any open source projects that need help
-- 🤔 I’m looking for help with getting started as a novice programmer that has yet to graduate college.
+- 🤔 I’m looking for help with getting started as a novice programmer that has yet to graduate college
 - ⚡ Fun fact: Cucumbers are melons and strawberries aren't berries -->